Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Discussion and conclusion

-\section{Conclusion}
+To estimate the error in the calculation, let us assume that the system stays within the assumptions stated in Sec.\ \ref{sec:assumptions}.
+In the discussion before Eq.\ \eqref{eq:Hgreater}, the assumption of well-separated vortices allowed us to collapse the vorticity profiles to delta functions.
+The leading correction will come from the variation of the vorticity of one vortex (say the $j$th) over the $\sim \! \xi$ width of its nearest neighbour (say the $m$th), located at distance $\ell_{jm}$.
+Considering the nearest pair of vortices in the ensemble, we need to consider how the vorticity $\omega_j(r)$ varies between $r=\ell$ and $r=\ell + \xi$.
+Taylor expanding the vorticity profile \eqref{eq:omegaprofile} gives a relative error in $\omega_j$ of $\mathcal{O}(\xi/\ell)$.
+Propagating this error through the calculation, and noting that this is an upper bound, we see that the PV model reproduces the dynamics of the full NLS equation to within $\mathcal{O}(\xi/\ell)$, if the conditions of Sec.\ \ref{sec:assumptions} remain adhered to.

+\subsection{Conclusion}

-In this work we have derived the equation of mutually-induced motion of a collection of point vortices \eqref{eq:PV_EOM} (with the collection including the same number of positive and negative vortices) from the 2D defocusing NLS equation from its Hamiltonian formulation \eqref{eq:HamEq}.
-Our approach complements previous derivations of the PV model by other methods, e.g.\ \citep{fetter1966vortices, neu1990vortices}.
-In particular, considering the short and long-range contributions to the Hamiltonian has allowed us to calculate, for the first time to our knowledge, the self-energy per vortex \eqref{eq:Hself_result} in such a collection.
+In this work we have derived the equation of mutually-induced motion of a collection of point vortices \eqref{eq:PV_EOM} (with the collection including the same number of positive and negative vortices) from the 2D defocusing NLS equation in its Hamiltonian formulation \eqref{eq:HamEq}.
+Our approach complements previous derivations of the PV model by other methods, e.g.\ Refs.\ \citep{fetter1966vortices, neu1990vortices, maestriniPhDthesis}.

-The assumptions of this derivation include that of well-separated vortices, and also the exclusion of the compressible (acoustic) excitations.
-These go hand-in-hand: it is known that in a full NLS system, acoustic waves are excited when vortices approach each other, and indeed sound is vitally important in the process of vortex annihilation \citep{nazarenko2006wave}.
-On annihilation the self-energy $H_\mathrm{self}/N$ of each participating vortex will be liberated into the energy of acoustic waves, and so the total $H_\mathrm{self}$ of the vortex collection provides a lower bound on the amount of acoustic energy that can be produced by annihilating all vortices (although the contributions from $H_>$ are unbounded).
+In particular, considering the short and long-range contributions to the Hamiltonian has allowed us to calculate, for the first time to our knowledge, the self-energy per vortex, $H_\mathrm{self}/N$ \eqref{eq:Hself_result}, in such a collection.

+In addition, we have found that the contribution to the kinetic energy local to each vortex core, $H_</N$, is negative.
+However, since the total kinetic energy is manifestly positive, c.f.\ Eq.\ \eqref{eq:H_K}, this establishes a lower bound on the mutual, and hence the point vortex, energy $H_> > |H_<|$.

+As a final mathematical remark, we note that the rigorous derivation of the PV model we present here is simplified by the fixed profiles of a Pitaevskii vortex, Eqs.\ \eqref{eq:PitaevskiiVortex_u} and \eqref{eq:PitaevskiiVortex}.
+By contrast, in the Euler equations, the density and vorticity profiles have considerable functional freedom.
+There will be no universal value for $H_\mathrm{self}/N$ in a system of hydrodynamic vortices, and the calculation of $H_\mathrm{self}$ will depend on the particular profiles of each vortex in the system.